 Without populations of good microbes to balance the bad, you’re inadvertently lessening your seedlings’ chances of survival in the real world.

-“Living soils” — those inoculated with fungi and bacteria — simulate the environment your plant will eventually move into.
+“Living soils”—those inoculated with bacteria and fungi—simulate the environment your plant will eventually move into.

-Rather than starting your seeds in a sterile potting medium, use a clean potting medium (free of disease) and drench it with compost tea as your seedling grows.
+Rather than starting your seeds in a sterile potting medium, use a clean potting medium and drench it with compost tea as your seedling grows.

 Neither of these problems can be solved with fungicides.